Scetch/mcping/README.md

 ## Library

 The Discord bot is built on top of the [`mcping`](mcping) library, which can be integrated into your own application.
-It supports both Java and Bedrock servers.
+It supports both Java and Bedrock servers and has an async implementation.

-Note that this library is not async.

 #### License